aarosmit/tasker-tasks/README.md

 # My Tasker tasks/profiles

 Please feel free to use and modify any of these tasks as you see fit!
 If you find a bug, please [submit an issue in this repository](https://github.com/aarosmit/tasker-tasks/issues).
-If you make a task better, do the same and I can try to incorporate your changes!
+If you make a task better, [submit an issue](https://github.com/aarosmit/tasker-tasks/issues) and I can try to incorporate your changes!

 ## [get-precipitation](precipitation.prf.xml)
   - This profile notifies you of any precipitation within the next hour for your current location.